rearc/quest/README.md

 - [ ] Store my state in an AWS S3 bucket, on Spacelift.io, or on Terraform Cloud
 - [ ] Finalize a CI/CD system in Github Actions
+- [ ] Make CI/CD pull cloudflare secrets file from Keybase instead of creating with Github Secrets
 - [ ] Add different environments for CI/CD
 - [ ] Write Terraform tests
 - [ ] Add Spacelift.io